 Wait!
 Don’t start making graphs on your computer!
 First, we have to do some planning.
 A little bit of up-front planning will save you hours of blood, sweat, and tears in the long run.

-First, you need to analyze your audience.
+First, we need to consider our audience and context.
 Who, exactly, is going to be using the data to make decisions?

 Who is Your Audience?